 Patients may undergo diagnostic imaging to determine the extent of osteophyte involvement, as well as to determine a treatment strategy.
 Some conservative treatments, such as injection therapy, may be sufficient.
 In other cases, conservative treatment will not be enough, and a bone spur removal procedure may be necessary.

-A bone spur is typically diagnosed by X-rays, CT scans, or ultrasounds.
-It can be painful and restrict the range of motion.
 It can also cause pressure on the spinal cord.
 Diagnostic imaging is essential to determine the exact location, size, and extent of the bone spur and its effect on adjacent soft tissues.
-Diagnostic imaging is also helpful in identifying any associated cysts, such as synovial cysts, and evaluating the ligaments and tendons around joints and bones.

 Preoperative ultrasound is a valuable diagnostic tool, as it allows doctors to see the location, size, and location of the bone spur and any underlying pathology.
 It is also helpful for pre-procedural planning.
 It is essential to determine the location of the osteophyte and any nearby neurovascular structures to identify the best treatment approach.